dashpay/dash-wallet/wallet/README.md

 The source language is English.
 Translations for all other languages [happen on Transifex](https://www.transifex.com/dash/dash-wallet/).

-The english resources are pushed to Transifex.
+The English resources are pushed to Transifex.
 Changes are pulled and committed to the git repository from time to time.
 It can be done by manually downloading the files, but using the `tx` command line client is more convenient: